oseanfro/automaid/README.md

 Written by Sebastien Bonnieux.
 Maintained by Frederik J. Simons and Joel D. Simon.

-Slight edits to this and other README.md files by Frederik J Simons

 ### 1. INSTALLATION

 This installation procedure has been tested with macOS.
 For Linux the